+This article is driven by the question: does the zip period map factor through the connecting map $\delta$?
+A positive answer would not only refine the map, but-more importantly—establish a direct morphism from the number‑theoretic object $S$ to the function‑field object $[\prescript{}{1}{\mathcal{C}_{1}^{\mu}}/\mathrm{Ad}_{\varphi} G]$.

-Building upon\cite{Yan18}, our original aim was to construct a map from \( S \) to the moduli stack \( [\prescript{}{1}{\mathcal{C}_1^{\mu}}/\mathrm{Ad}_{\varphi} G] \) by studying the reduction of Breuil-Kisin prismatic cohomology of the universal abelian scheme \( \sA \) over \( \mathcal{S} \).
-However, a detailed analysis in \cite{YanLocCon} indicated that the zip period map \( \zeta \) does not naturally factor through \( [\prescript{}{1}{\mathcal{C}_{1}^{\mu}}/\mathrm{Ad}_{\varphi} G] \) in the Zariski topology.
+Building upon\cite{Yan18}, our strategy is to construct the map from \( S \) to the moduli stack \( [\prescript{}{1}{\mathcal{C}_1^{\mu}}/\mathrm{Ad}_{\varphi} G] \) by studying the reduction of Breuil-Kisin prismatic cohomology of the universal abelian scheme \( \sA \) over \( \mathcal{S} \).
+However, a detailed analysis in \cite{YanLocCon} indicated that the desired factorization does not happen in the Zariski topology.
 This limitation arises from the non-uniqueness of Frobenius lifts on a \( p \)-adic \( W \)-algebra \( R \), unless \( R \) is perfect (in other words, the \( p \)-power Frobenius on \( R/pR \) is bijective).
-However, as was also observed in \cite{YanLocCon}, such a refinement appears feasible in the prismatic topology introduced by Bhatt and Scholze \cite{BSPrism}.
-This together with~\cite{Yan18} leads us to propose that the desired refinement can be derived by the ``reduction'' of a \emph{hypothetical} integral Frobenius period.
-The fundamental reason for its non-existence is that the integral model \( \mathcal{S} \) does not admit a natural Frobenius structure, at least in the usual topology.
-The first goal of the present article is to formulate a Frobenius period map for the \( p \)-integral model \( \mathcal{S} \).
+Experience gained while conducting the work \cite{YanLocCon} suggests that this refinement should be achievable within the prismatic topology of Bhatt and Scholze \cite{BSPrism}.
+This observation, together with the results of \cite{Yan18}, leads us to the guiding principle: The first goal of this article is to construct such an integral Frobenius period map: